Connections II meets federal agencies’ network and telecom equipment, labor, building, and campus infrastructure solution needs, including:

-- Infrastructure design, installation, and implementation
+- Infrastructure design, installation, and implementation;

-- Professional services to support existing networks
+- Professional services to support existing networks;

-- Transition planning and integration services
+- Transition planning and integration services; and

-- Customized client-specific systems
+- Customized client-specific systems.

 Connections II features

 Type of contract: Multiple award, indefinite delivery, indefinite quantity (IDIQ)

 Period of performance: Base of three years and three months, with six one-year options